-Ac Actions regarding accelerating OA Re search libraries Institutional/National level EU J-level 1.
+Act Actions regarding accelerating open access Research libraries Ins Institutional/National level EU-level 1.
 OA supporting services for a diversity of routes to OA 5.
-6. Monitor the progress of OA Advocate for Open Science policy 9.
-An EU-wide, harmonized SPR with minimal restrictions 2.
-Encourage the use of licences that maximize the availability and reusability of the outputs for all research purposes 7.
-Advocate for a Right Retention institutional policy (with an opt-out option) Set-up a collective action to support the 3.
-Create a service/workflows to help researchers to exercise their rights (e.g. Right Retention or SPR) exercising of SPR rights if SPR is implemented in the national law 4.
-Align the activities of various library departments with Open Science objectives
+Monitor the progress of OA 9.
+An EU-wide, harmonized SPR with minimal 2.
+Encourage the use of licences that maximize the availability and reusability of the outputs for all research purposes 6.
+Advocate for Open Science policy (institutional or national level) restrictions 3.
+Create a service/workflows to help researchers to exercise their rights (e.g. Right Retention or SPR) Align the activities of various library 7.
+Advocate for a Right Retention institutional policy (with an opt-out option) -4. departments with Open Science objectives 8.
+Set-up a collective action to support the exercising of SPR rights if SPR is implemented in the national law

-Research libraries can accelerate OA by developing services that support a variety of OA pathways (Action 1).
+Research libraries can accelerate open access (OA) by developing services that support a variety of OA pathways (Action 1).
 These include institutional repositories for Green OA, OA funds for Gold OA, Read & Publish agreements for hybrid journals, and initiatives to promote and sustain Diamond OA and OA infrastructures.

-When supporting OA publishing (such as advising researchers directly or negotiating agreements with publishers), research libraries should advocate for the use of licences that maximize the availability and reusability of the outputs for all research purposes2.
+When supporting OA publishing (such as advising researchers directly or negotiating agreements with publishers), research libraries should advocate for the use of licences that maximize the availability and reusability of the outputs for all research purposes^b.
 This suggests also licences that allow reuse for commercial purposes.
 A key reason for this is that curiosity-driven research may lead to findings with potential commercial value.
 If researchers subsequently conduct a follow-up study with commercial purposes, they may be unable to reuse their own publications if a licence that excluded commercial purposes was applied.
 Similarly, issues may arise if a researcher contributes to a commercial course or activity (Action 2).